Stock market glossary

 Insider Trading

 Insider trading is generally defined as the offense by which a person known as an "insider" uses inside information to directly or indirectly carry out a transaction on a financial market in order to profit unfairly.
+Information is generally inside information when it is specific, not public, and could have an influence on the issuer's securities prices if it were made public.

 Ex-dividend